nmondal/flower/ObjectMapper.md

 #### Code
 By far, the most rampant standard is `just code it`.
 This is what industry loves, not because it is effective, because simply speaking it let people add more and more developers and thus - jobs are never out of fashion.

-The trouble, of course is lack of declarativeness of `code` approach.
+The trouble, of course is lack of declaratives structure in `code`.
 While `SQL` and `xslt` both are `code` - they are declarative, and thus defines the `structure`.

-Given the lack of proper standards for `Object Transform` - or rather as it is nowadays being called `JSON Transform` - there are various alteatives available.
+Given the lack of proper standards for `Object Transform` - or rather as it is nowadays being called `JSON Transform` - there are various alternatives available.
 References section deals with it.

 ### Tenets - Design Principles